weweb-assets/ww-chat/AI.md

 -   The header will automatically display the chat partner's information based on message history and `usersSettings`
 -   Right-click events provide coordinates for showing custom context menus at the correct position
 -   Responsive design adapts to container size but may need additional styling for small screens
--   The `inputBorderRadius` property supports advanced corner control - you can set individual corner radii using the Spacing type interface
+-   The `inputBorderRadius`, `messageRadius`, and `ownMessageRadius` properties support advanced corner control - you can set individual corner radii using the Spacing type interface
+-   Message border radius properties give you complete control over message bubble appearance without automatic modifications for message grouping
 -   Textarea border states (default/hover/focus) are completely separate from the input area container border for precise styling control

 Enhanced Styling Capabilities: